17 Signs That You May Be Zinc Deficient

 Why Don’t I Feel Like Myself?

-Sometimes we just don’t feel right.
+Sometimes, we don’t feel quite right.

-She says that a zinc deficiency may produce the following symptoms:
+Patenaude informed me that a zinc deficiency may produce the following symptoms:

 1. Altered/loss of taste and smell